Eli Whitney: Application and Instructions

 Financial Aid

 The Eli Whitney Students Program offers generous need-based financial aid.
-To apply for financial aid, please visit the EWSP section of the Undergraduate Financial Aid website.
-The financial aid application deadline for candidates to the EWSP is April 28.
+To apply for financial aid, review the instructions for Eli Whitney Student Program applicants on the from the Office of Undergraduate Financial Aid.
+The financial aid application deadline for candidates to the EWSP is April 1.

 Podcast: Transfer and Nontraditional Students